 Colleagues, agents, suppliers, intermediaries, joint venture partners and other third parties acting on our behalf are encouraged to raise concerns about any instance of non-compliance with this Policy at the earliest possible stage.
 Please refer to paragraph 12 ‘Raising Concerns and Seeking Guidance’ and our Whistleblowing Policy if you wish to raise any concerns.

 5. Our Policy

-Pets at Home is the leading pet specialist retailer in the UK and since opening for business in 1991 we have built up a highly regarded reputation within the industry, particularly with our suppliers and customers.
+Pets at Home is the UK’s leading pet care business; our commitment is to make sure pets and their owners get the very best advice, products and care.
+Since opening for business in 1991 we have built up a highly regarded reputation within the industry, particularly with our customers and suppliers.

 Our vision is:

-‘To be the best pet shop in the world’
+‘To be the best pet care company in the world’

 In delivering our world class standards, we want to ensure that we maintain integrity in our conduct at all times.
 This means that Pets at Home will not engage in bribery or any form of unethical inducement or payment including facilitation payments and “kickbacks”.

 All colleagues, as well as any party working on Pets at Home’s behalf, must not make, offer to make, promise or make payments, or give anything of value to any third party including any supplier or government official to assist Pets at Home in obtaining or retaining an improper business advantage, whether or not any benefit is actually received.

 If confronted with a request or demand for an improper payment, the request or demand must be immediately rejected and reported as set out below in paragraph 12 “Raising Concerns and Seeking Guidance”.

 6. Gifts and Hospitality